ejeschke/ginga/doc/quickref.rst

 	  mouse button is used to draw a shape for the operation.

 	  On the Mac, Ctrl + mouse button can also be used to draw or right-click.
-You can also press and release the space bar to make the next drag operation a drawing operation.
+You can also invoke draw mode as described above in the section on modes.